 About Marcia Zwilling

-Marcia left California and moved to Austin, Texas where she pursued a Bachelor’s Degree in English.
-In Texas, Marcia realized her childhood dream and bought her first horse.
-She eventually came up with an idea of a niche dating site for horse lovers.
-EquestrianSingles.com was an instant success, featured in Entrepreneur Magazine, on the Today Show, CNBC, and theOprah Winfrey Show when Marcia appeared as a featured guest.
+After 20 years in the entertainment industry, Marcia moved to Austin, Texas to pursue a Bachelor’s Degree in English.
+She bought her first horse, and developed an idea for a niche dating site for horse lovers.
+EquestrianSingles.com was an instant success, featured on the Today Show, CNBC, The Oprah Winfrey Show, and in the "Particular Hot" section of Entrepreneur Magazine.

 Marcia also served as a campaign manager and political consultant on various local and state campaigns.
 Her Op Ed piece," Dangerous Trucks," featured in the Austin American Statesman, initiated changes in both county and city policy.
 She lobbied to improve flood plain restrictions after the deadly 2013 Flood, and in California, partnered with actor Ed Begley Jr., to dedicate a parcel of National Forest as open space.

 Marcia's true passion is writing.
 Her work is included in the Wittliff Southwestern Writers Collection at Texas State University.
 She currently splits her time between Austin, Woodstock, and Los Angeles.